Inference In High-dimensional Single-Index Models Under Symmetric Designs

-In this paper, we develop an inference scheme for the regression coefficients of a high-dimensional single-index model with minimal restrictions on the (potentially random) link function -- indeed, even discontinuous link functions are allowed -- that \emph{completely bypasses} the estimation of the link.
+In this paper, we develop an inference scheme for the regression coefficients of a high-dimensional single-index model with minimal restrictions on the (potentially random) link function---indeed, even discontinuous link functions are allowed---that \emph{completely bypasses} the estimation of the link.
 Thus, by dispensing with most regularity conditions on the link function, our approach can accommodate diverse underlying model structures.
 The price one pays for the feasibility of such an agnostic approach is an elliptically symmetric restriction on $X$.
 This assumption may be overly restrictive in applications where the entries of $X$ are determined by nature.
-However, in many applications one gets to design the measurement matrix.
-For example, in many applications of compressed sensing, Gaussian random matrices have been used as the measurement matrix, see e.g. \cite{candes2008introduction} for an introduction to compressed sensing, the survey by \cite{li2018survey} on one-bit compressed sensing and \citep{baraniuk2007compressive}, \citep{achim2014reconstruction} for applications in radar and ultrasound imaging.
+However, in many applications one is allowed to design the measurement matrix.
+For example, in many applications of compressed sensing, Gaussian random matrices have been used as the measurement matrix, see for example the work of \cite{candes2008introduction} for an introduction to compressed sensing, the survey by \cite{li2018survey} on one-bit compressed sensing and the work of \cite{baraniuk2007compressive}, \cite{achim2014reconstruction} for applications in radar and ultrasound imaging.

 Next we introduce our model.
-Consider the semiparametric single-index model :
+Consider the semiparametric single-index model:

-where $f_i :\mathbf{R} \rightarrow\mathbf{R}$ are iid realizations of an unknown random function $f$, independent of $x_i$, and $\tau \in \mathbf{R}^p$ is an unknown parameter whose direction is the object of estimation\footnote{Equivalently, one can write $y_i = f(\langle x_i, \tau \rangle, u_i)$ for a deterministic function $f$ and iid standard uniform random variables $u_i \indep x_i$.}. \emph{For starters}, assume that $x_i \sim_{iid} N(0_p, \Sigma)$ for a positive definite matrix $\Sigma$.
+where $f_i :\mathbf{R} \rightarrow\mathbf{R}$ are iid realizations of an unknown random function $f$, independent of $x_i$, and $\tau \in \mathbf{R}^p$ is an unknown parameter whose direction is the object of estimation\footnote{Equivalently, one can write $y_i = f(\langle x_i, \tau \rangle, u_i)$ for a deterministic function $f$ and iid standard uniform random variables $u_i \indep x_i$.}.
+Assume that $x_i \sim_{iid} N(0_p, \Sigma)$ for a positive definite matrix $\Sigma$.
 While $\tau$ is not identifiable in this model\footnote{Identifiability is discussed in more detail in Appendix \ref{identifiability}.}, an appropriate scalar multiple: $\beta = \mu \tau$ (where $\mu$ will be defined shortly) is.
-The new parameter $\beta$ turns out to be the vector of average partial derivatives of the regression function with respect to the covariates in the model, under certain conditions.\footnote{See Appendix \ref{average-partial-effect} for more details on this connection.}
+As shown below, the new parameter $\beta$ turns out to be the vector of average partial derivatives of the regression function with respect to the covariates in the model, under certain conditions.